 The DMS is the source of much alluvial and deep lead gold.
 Historical alluvial production is estimated at up to 2.5 million ounces in the Creswick/Berry lead system, and up to 11 million ounces in the Ballarat area as a whole, of which the DMS is a significant contributor.

-The mineralisation has been confirmed as nuggety, which can lead to understated or overstated assays; accordingly, a process of whole-of-bag gravity concentration tests on the RC drill samples has commenced.
-A trial on a sample bag from hole CSR011 found a nugget in the previously untested portion of the sample, and overall the sample has demonstrated gold of 11.8 g/t from whole-of-bag gravity concentration, some 528% greater than the 1.88 g/t gold returned from assay of the initial 2kg sub-sample.
-For more information, please see the 8 May 2019 announcement.
+The mineralisation has been confirmed as nuggety, which can lead to understated or overstated assays; accordingly, a process of whole-of-bag gravity concentration tests on the RC drill samples was completed in 2019.
+For more information, please see ECR's 5 November 2019 announcement.